Security system installation: DIY versus professional

 Drawbacks of DIY installation

-- Requires some technical knowledge: If you’re not inclined toward tech, DIY systems may be more trouble than they’re worth.
+- Requires some technical knowledge: If you’re not tech-inclined, DIY systems may be more trouble than they’re worth.
 The initial installation and connection should be fairly straightforward but may require tinkering and maintenance down the road.

 - Responsibility for repairs and replacement: While some DIY companies provide online or telephone help, you usually aren’t able to call a technician to fix equipment on-site.

 Now let’s look at the advantages and drawbacks of professional installation.

 Benefits of professional installation